census-instrumentation/opencensus-specs/metrics/Gauge.md

 The value that is published for gauges is an instantaneous measurement of an `int64` or `double` value.
 This API is useful when you want to manually increase and decrease values as per service requirements.

 The following general operations MUST be provided by the API:
 * Defining a `name`, `description`, `unit`, `labelKeys` and `constantLabels` which are fixed labels that always apply to a gauge.
-This should give back the gauge object to getOrcreate time series, remove time series and clear all time series.
+This should give back the gauge object to get or create time series, remove time series and clear all time series.
 	* `name`: a string describing the name of the metric, e.g. "vm_cpu_cycles" or "queue_size".
 Names MUST be unique within the library.
 It is recommended to use names compatible with the intended end usage.
 	* `description`: a string describing the metric, e.g."Virtual cycles executed on VM".
 	* `unit`: a string describing the unit used for the metric.
 Follows the format described by